 The Horns Effect

-The horns effect in the workplace: The direct opposite of the halo effect, the horns effect can cause hiring teams to weed out candidates based on a trait that is averse to the team’s preferences.
+The direct opposite of the halo effect, the horns effect can cause hiring teams to weed out candidates based on a trait that is averse to the team’s preferences.
 This could be something as trivial as the candidate working with a company you personally dislike or the candidate displaying a particular quirk or mannerism during the interview.
 Such traits may alter your perception of the candidate entirely even though it’s a small factor that may not even be relevant.

 The Contrast Effect

 This one is a bit of a mind-bender, but it’s also one of the most common types of bias in the recruiting industry.
 When you’re reviewing loads of candidates, it can be easy to compare one application to the next in the stack and determine which one is better than the other.
 An exceptionally good interview with one candidate may make the next one seem terrible.